snellrene/iam-portfolio/01-identity-lifecycle-lab/README.md

 (Created a new employees and assigned access respective to their Group/Role)

-“I onboarded below users in Entra ID and assigned access using security groups aligned to their roles.”
+“I onboarded below users in Entra ID and assigned access using security groups aligned to their roles (RBAC).”

 <img width="408" height="121" alt="image" src="https://github.com/user-attachments/assets/a2bd2c70-32ea-4647-bd69-41bf17f726c2" />